R (New York City Subway service): 2010s and 2020s changes

+Effective July 7, 2025, one southbound R trip was rerouted after 36th Street to terminate at Bay Parkway on the West End Line.
+This change was implemented to avoid delays in N service due to merging conflicts, and was briefly tested for evaluation in February 2025.
+This trip makes express stops along the West End Line, stopping at Ninth Avenue and 62nd Street.

 Route

 Service pattern

 The following table shows the lines used by the R, with shaded boxes indicating the route at the specified times:

 Stations

 For a more detailed station listing, see the articles on the lines listed above.